earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-04-issues.md

 A few include:

 * **Make The Issue Name Descriptive**: It is helpful to have descriptive issue titles that tell the code owners what the issue is about.
 Descriptive titles become particularly important if there are many issues in a repo.
-* **Create an Reproducible Code Example (If it iss a code bug)**: If your issue is about a bug in the code, it's going to be easiest to understand if the code owners can reproduce the bug.
+* **Create an Reproducible Code Example (If it is a code bug)**: If your issue is about a bug in the code, it's going to be easiest to understand if the code owners can reproduce the bug.
 Provide some code that someone can copy and run and see the exact bug that you are seeing.
 * **Consider Your Tone as You Write**: Working with colleagues in a collaborative environment online can be tricky as you don't have the direct input of people's facial expressions and response to your comments that you may have in in-person or online meetings.
 As such, it's important to consider the tone of the issue as you write it.
 Rather than being critical and demanding fixes immediately, it is best to constructively point out what is not working and how it could be fixed or address challenges.
 If your input is well-received by the repo maintainers, it is more likely to be addressed more quickly.